repository-service-tuf/repository-service-tuf-worker/README.rst

 Github Account Token

-For the development environment, you will require a Github Account Token to download TUF Repository Service REST API container
+For the development environment, you will require a Github Account Token to download Repository Service for TUF REST API container

 Access the Github page > Settings > Develop Settings > Personal Access tokens > Generate new token